 In total there were 37 respondents (full disclosure: that number included yours truly)

-The Results As I would have suggested earlier, the real value of this survey was the window it offered into the thinking of ICT practitioners across various sectors in the region.
+As I would have suggested earlier, the real value of this survey was the window it offered into the thinking of ICT practitioners across various sectors in the region.

 The total of 90 strategic goals were given a weighted score based on the average importance score give by the 37 respondents to the survey.
 Accordingly, it could be said that those results in the top third of the table were perceived to be the most important goals by respondents.
 The further down the table the strategic goal appeared, the less important it was to the community.